 School grounds are open at 7:55 a.m. each morning.
 Breakfast is served until 8:10 a.m. in the cafeteria, and supervision is also provided for all students at the lunch benches starting at that time.
 Playground supervision is present during all recess periods as well as after school through the Playground Access program.
 During the school day there is limited access to the school campus.
 Only one entrance is available during school hours and is monitored by the office staff through an electronic entrance and video system.
 Visitors are required to sign in at the office and receive a visitor's badge.
 Adequate space exists for all school operations, activities and programs.
 Classroom space is allocated per the needs of each classroom teacher or support provider.

-The School Safety Plan was last reviewed and discussed with the school faculty in October 2018.
-John Muir's Emergency Safety Plan is updated each year at the end of January and revisions for 2018-2019 are currently underway.
+John Muir's Emergency Safety Plan is updated each year at the end of January and revisions for 2020-2021 are currently underway.